 She is deeply committed to self-evolution and personal growth and values all types of learning endeavors.
 She has taught in the Art Therapy and Counseling Graduate Program at Ursuline College since 1993 as an adjunct faculty, and recently became a full time Assistant Professor in 2012.
 Dr. Jackson created the service learning program for graduate Art Therapy and Counseling students, and is currently the Thesis Coordinator.

+Kim-Appel serves as an editorial board member of the Journal of Counselor Practice (JCP), a peer-reviewed national publication, published by the Ohio Counseling Association.
+She is a committee member of the Association for Counselor Education and Supervision (ACES) International Initiative.
 Kim-Appel has presented papers and training sessions regionally, nationally, and internationally in such topics as workplace violence, family violence, mindfulness, substance abuse & mental illness, and Therapeutic Jurisprudence.
-She has been published in such peer-reviewed publications as the Journal of Aggression, Maltreatment, and Trauma; the Journal of Elder Abuse and Neglect; the Family Journal: Counseling and Therapy for Couples and Families; and the International Journal of Mental Health and Addiction.
+She has been published in such peer-reviewed publications as the Journal of Aggression, Maltreatment, and Trauma; the Journal of Elder Abuse and Neglect; the Family Journal: Counseling and Therapy for Couples and Families; the Journal of Transpersonal Research Psychology; Journal of Health and Human Services Administration; and the International Journal of Mental Health and Addiction.
+She co-authored book chapters.
 Her research interests include family differentiation, mindfulness, cultural competency, and international issues in behavioral health.
 Megan Seaman

 , M.S., NCC, RYT, Doctoral Candidate, Counseling and Counselor Education